astriaorg/docs/docs/tutorials/novm-rollup.md

 ## Submit New Messages

-In the `example-transfer-rollup` repo run the following:
+In the `noVM` repo run the following:

 ```bash
 just install-cli